mudnighrs/HackerNews/README.md

 # 📰 HackerNews iOS App

-A SwiftUI-based iOS application that fetches and displays the top stories from Hacker News using the Algolia Hacker News API.
+A UIKit-based iOS application that fetches and displays the top stories from Hacker News using the Algolia Hacker News API.

 ## Preview
 ![App Screenshot](demo.png)